 tox before you create your pull request to avoid annoying fixes.

-Running Tox will run unit tests against the locally available Pythons, as well as validate the code and document style using
+tox will run unit tests against the locally available Python releases, as well as validate the code and document style using

 -e to select an environment.
 For example,

 tox -e lint runs the linters only, and

 tox -e py38 runs unit tests only on Python 3.8.